ibersanoMS/api-management-benchmarking-sample/README.md

-# Getting Started with Azure API Management Self-Hosted Gateway Testing using Terraform
+# Getting Started with Azure API Management Load Testing using Terraform

-Use this repository to create an environment to test API Management Self-Hosted Gateway using GitHub workflows for validation and deployment on Azure.
+Use this repository to create an environment to perform basic load testing on an API Management instance either using GitHub workflows or manually deploying the Terraform setup.
+If you choose to manually deploy the Terraform code, you will need to go into the Portal and follow the instructions in the [blog post]() to run your load tests.

-This template has basic workflows and scripts needed for the workflows in the ```.github/ ``` folder and basic Terraform files in the ``` src/ ``` folder.
+This repo has basic workflows in the ```.github/ ``` folder and Terraform deployment files in the ``` src/infra ``` folder.

 These are the workflows contained in this repository:
 - ``` validate.yml ``` This workflow runs on a pull request to main.
 It formats and validates your Terraform and then commits the formatting changes back to your branch.
-- ``` build-and-deploy.yml ``` This workflow runs on a push to main.
-It handles setting up and/or creating remote storage and deploying the Terraform code.
+- ``` build-and-deploy.yml ``` This workflow runs on a push to main or a manual dispatch.
+It handles deploying the Terraform code and running three basic load tests.
 - ``` destroy.yml ``` This workflow runs on manual dispatch.
 It will delete your Terraform infrastructure on demand.
 - ``` dependabot.yml ``` Handles package management for GitHub Actions and Terraform versions.

-The [Terraform code](/src/) included in this repository demonstrates basic file structure for a Terraform solution:
+The [Terraform code](/src/infra) included in this repository demonstrates basic file structure for a Terraform solution:
 - ``` main.tf ``` This file contains either resource definitions or references to [Terraform modules](/src/infra/modules/) to deploy.
 - ``` providers.tf ``` This file contains the Terraform providers needed for the solution and the versions or features required for each.
 - ``` variables.tf ``` This file contains definitions for variables used in the Terraform deployment.